Soft Tissue & Remedial Therapy

-What is Sports Massage and how is this different from Sports Therapy?
+What is Soft Tissue & Remedial Therapy and how is this different from Sports Therapy?

-Sports therapy encompasses sports massage as a fundamental treatment method, and goes much further to include a broader range of manual therapy treatments such as dry needling, mobilisations, and therapeutic exercise.
+Sports Therapy and Rehabilitation encompasses soft tissue therapy as a fundamental treatment method, and goes much further to include a broader range of manual therapy treatments such as dry needling, mobilisations, and therapeutic exercise.
 This extends the remit of a sports therapist to rehabilitate people by facilitating greater flexibility, joint mobility and muscle strength, improving neurological function, biomechanics and coordination, and overall contributing to improvements in athletic ability and performance.

-If you want to find out more about the physical, physiological, neurological and psychological aspects and benfits of sports massage, read our sports massage blog post.
+If you want to find out more about the physical, physiological, neurological and psychological aspects and benefits of sports massage, read our sports massage blog post.

-Who is sports massage and sports therapy for?
+Who is soft tissue and remedial therapy and sports therapy for?

-Sports massage and sports therapy will benfit people of all ages and levels of activity, whether the problems you are experiencing are work-related or from leisure activities which may or may not involve sport!
-Sports massage can alleviate muscle tension, improve joint ranges, aid recovery from strenuous exercise, and reduce discomfort, aches, and pains.
-Sports Therapy will help people who are looking to improve their physical ability or performance level, whether they are returning to sport following injury or surgery, starting an activity for the ﬁrst time, or are simply striving to improve their sporting performance.
+Soft Tissue & Remedial Therapy and Sports Therapy will benefit people of all ages and levels of activity, whether the problems you are experiencing are work-related or from leisure activities which may or may not involve sport.
+Soft Tissue & Remedial Therapy, relies on massage to alleviate muscle tension, improve joint ranges, aid recovery from strenuous exercise, and reduce discomfort, aches, and pains.
+Sports Therapy and Rehabilitation will help people who are looking to improve their physical ability or performance level, whether they are returning to sport following injury or surgery, starting an activity for the ﬁrst time, or are simply striving to improve their sporting performance.

-Sports massage can help improve a range of musculo-skeletal imbalances caused by previous injuries, occupational stresses and overuse.
-Sports massage can help:
+Soft Tissue & Remedial Therapy can help improve a range of musculo-skeletal imbalances caused by previous injuries, occupational stresses and overuse including:

 - Delayed Onset Muscles Soreness (DOMS)